marioepugh/HacktoberFest2020/README.md

 Register yourself by github or gitlab credentials.

+serach for #hacktoberfest and select any repository file you want to change.

 Create your first Pull Request (PR).

 Fork this repository by click the Fork button in the top right of this page.